 Here are some introductory concepts regarding various types of therapeutic services that are available at GCBH.
-We invite you to familiarize yourself with the many resources found throughout our website.
+We invite you to familiarize yourself with the many resources found throughout our website and the therapy services we offer.
 We look forward to seeing you soon.

 In Individual Therapy clients work one-on-one with a therapist to gently challenge routine approaches toward demanding aspects of daily life.
 It is here that clients are often encouraged to learn new ideas that bring about increased self-awareness and internal resiliency.
 Individual therapy is a collaborative effort between the client’s experience and the therapist’s approach; it takes time to develop and may evolve as the client’s needs arise.
 This process is meant to empower clients and to help them improve their baseline management of stress, anger, forgetfulness, confusion, and pain, amongst other common challenges.
 It is here that various therapeutic objectives are customized to meet the client’s specific needs in efforts to produce improved and sustained cognitive, behavioral, and emotional results.